Entry requirements for Europe: Explanation of half-term holiday travel restrictions in Spain, France, Italy, and Greece

 Clément Beaune, France’s Europe minister, has announced that Covid tests for fully vaccinated visitors will be phased out across the EU as soon as this week.

-Booster shots could become mandatory for all travelers entering the EU after nine months as part of a new EU protocol that will be announced in the coming days.
+Booster shots could become mandatory for all travelers entering the EU after nine months under a new EU protocol set to be announced in the coming days.

 Here are the most recent Covid entry rules for quarantine-free travel to the UK’s favorite European holiday destinations ahead of the half-term holidays.